coq/coq/doc/sphinx/language/core/primitive.rst

 The language of terms features 63-bit machine integers as values.
-The type of such a value is *axiomatized*; it is declared through the following sentence (excerpt from the :g:`Int63` module):
+The type of such a value is *axiomatized*; it is declared through the following sentence (excerpt from the :g:`PrimInt63` module):

 .. coqdoc::

    Primitive int := #int63_type.

-This type is equipped with a few operators, that must be similarly declared.
+This type can be understood as representing either unsigned or signed integers, depending on which module is imported or, more generally, which scope is open.
+:g:`Int63` and :g:`int63_scope` refer to the unsigned version, while :g:`Sint63` and :g:`sint63_scope` refer to the signed one.

+The :g:`PrimInt63` module declares the available operators for this type.
-For instance, equality of two primitive integers can be decided using the :g:`Int63.eqb` function, declared and specified as follows:
+For instance, equality of two unsigned primitive integers can be determined using the :g:`Int63.eqb` function, declared and specified as follows:

 .. coqdoc::